Quantum Computing

 "The Institute for Quantum Computing (IQC) is an affiliate scientific research institute of the University of Waterloo located in Waterloo, Ontario with..."

-Article title : Rigetti Computing
+Article title : QuEra Computing Inc.

 quantum computing (abbreviated 'n.quantum computing') is an unconventional process of computing that uses neuromorphic computing to perform quantum operations